arielrazon/bamazon/README.md

 ## What is Bamazon

 Bamazon is a CLI-based purchasing app that integrates with MySQL, allowing customers to order products based on IDs.
-This app also utilizes Inquirer, dotenv and Node.JS.
+This app also utilizes Inquirer, dotEnv, and Node.JS.
+It utilizes the Spotify and Axios APIs

 ## Usage